QR Codes

 Style editor

-Section titled “Style editor”Switch to the Style tab (or stay on it if the QR is attached to an existing link) to customise the appearance:
+Section titled “Style editor”Switch to the Style tab (or stay on it if the QR is attached to an existing link) to customise the appearance.
+Marketix renders QR codes with its own styling engine, so shapes, colors, gradients, and rounding are all adjustable while staying scannable.

-- Foreground — the color of the QR dots and corner elements (default:
+- Foreground — color of the data dots (default:

 |---|---|

-Eye frame — shape of the outer corner squares (the three large squares that help scanners orient the code): Square, Dot, or Rounded.
+Eyes — the three large corner markers that help scanners orient the code:

-Eye ball — shape of the inner corner dot: Square or Dot.
+- Eye ball — the inner dot: Square, Rounded, or Dot, with its own rounding slider.

 Logo / Icon — three tabs: